-Welcome to another edition of the Affiliate Buzz, where affiliate marketers have been coming to be inspired, informed, and motivated to succeed since way back in 2003.
-This week, James and Arlene talk about advocacy websites and sharing the knowledge and information about a specialized subject you have advanced knowledge about.
+In the episode of the Affiliate Buzz, James and Arlene Martell talk about advocacy websites and sharing the knowledge and information about a specialized subject you have advanced knowledge about.
 Arlene shares her story of building her own advocacy website from her own knowledge and experience, and shares how you can do the same.

 Our Story and The Story of Adam